genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/getting-started.md

 npm run dev
 ```

-The development server launches your project and makes it available on localhost.
-After opening the application, it should look like the above:
+The development server launches your project and makes it available on localhost:

 ![Angular blank-app-seed](/integrations/angular/angular-blank-app-seed.png)